 Director, cameraman, composer, audio guru.
 How could you not have an individual of John’s caliber on any project?
 With over two decades of experience, John’s credentials are far too expansive to list.
 The consummate professional, John is an extremely versatile Director, who is equally comfortable working with actors and everyday people.
 His accomplishments are astounding; he has directed commercials, television documentaries, television series, corporate videos, and music videos.
 He is Atlantic Canada’s only Bessie Craft Award winner for sound design and he is the audio mastermind behind our 7.1 audio mix facility.
 The experience John has gained while shooting in 30+ countries allows him to embrace the unexpected.
 John strives for the perfect execution of creative concepts and always adds those additional layers of his invaluable expertise to any project he touches.

-Production & post manager, occasional editor, dog lover, font police.
+Production & post manager, editor, dog lover, font police.
 Whether you’re the talent, the crew, the agency, or the client, chances are you already know Ashley very well.
 When not exploring Canada’s backpacking playground, Ashley is tediously arranging for an exceptionally well executed project.
 An integral part of the RPM team, she is involved throughout a project from concept development to delivery.
 Smart, passionate, solutions driven, and always developing new skills.
-Whether it be a new editing software, or the latest social media trend, Ashley is on it.
+Whether it be learning how to fly a drone, taking animation classes, or the latest social media trend, Ashley is on it.

 A graduate from Saint Mary’s University with a Bachelor’s degree in Psychology and Sociology, Ashley understands people and why clear communication is important.
-Ashley began her career in media through music, as a coordinator for the Halifax Pop Explosion, spent some time in the world of print and web media with The Coast, where she developed her love for design and production, and then in early 2010, moved on to video where she took a strong interest in digital marketing, technology, and post production.
+Ashley began her career in media through coordinating music festivals, spent some time in the world of print and web media with The Coast, where she developed her love for design and production, and then in early 2010, moved on to video where she took a strong interest in digital marketing, technology, and post production.

 Social commentator, techie, audiophile.
 Richard’s world has recently expanded into the realm of RPM tech support, media management, and equipment overlord.
 But make no mistake, his true calling, strength, and passion is that of sound engineering and design.
 A graduate from the Audio Engineering program at the Centre for Arts & Technology, he has worked on several television programs for CBC, Food Network, and HGTV including the award winning “French Food At Home”.
 Richard is poised and ready to record, mix, shape, and design your latest sweet sounding project.